History Files

 969

-Antioch is recaptured from the Islamic empire, by Michael Bourtzes and Peter the Eunuch on behalf of Emperor Nikephoros II.
+Antioch is recaptured from the Islamic empire by Michael Bourtzes and Peter 'the Eunuch' on behalf of Emperor Nicephoros II.
 The city becomes the seat of a doux who commands the forces of the local themes which are vital for holding onto this eastern border region.
 Aleppo is reduced to vassal status.

 969 - 976